xdmushui/partner-center-sdk/develop/cancel-an-order-from-the-integration-sandbox.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-How to cancel reserved instance / software / 3rd party SaaS subscription orders from Testing in Production (Tip) integration sandbox accounts.
+How to cancel reserved instance, software, and third-party Software as a Service (SaaS) subscription orders from integration sandbox accounts.

 >[!NOTE]
->Please be aware that cancelling of reserved instance / Software / 3rd party SaaS subscription orders are only possible from integration sandbox accounts.
-For cancelling production orders please contact Partner Center support.
+>Please be aware that cancelling of reserved instance, software, or third party SaaS subscription orders are only possible from integration sandbox accounts.
+To cancel production orders please contact Partner Center support.

 ## <span id="Prerequisites"/><span id="prerequisites"/><span id="PREREQUISITES"/>Prerequisites